jdmunro/react-native-spotlight-search/README.md

 ```

 The parameter will be the ```uniqueIdentifier``` that the item was indexed with.
 You can use this to lookup the item and display information about it, e.g. by navigating to a relevant page in your app.

+## A Note About Thumbnails

+Currently, in order to use an image it must exist locally on the device.

+This means it is not possible to use images hosted on the web.
+Additionally, there is a limitation that you cannot use a statically imported image managed by React Native.
+Instead, you _must_ manually add the image to your app's asset catalog or alternatively use an image that is created within the app which you can access the URI of.

+Suggestions on how to improve this are welcome!

 ## To-do
 * Support built in types (location etc).